Nemin32/Nemin32.github.io/_drafts/fanfic.md

 "I don't understand what you're talking about."

-"When we started the revolution, the only thing that was on our mind is that we are the victims and you, all of you, were equally guilty.
+"When we started the revolution, the only thing that was on our mind is that we were the victims and you, all of you, were equally guilty.
 Looking back, it was of course foolish to think that way."

 Shaman chuckled with disdain, before continuing.